Cloudflare Advanced Certificate Manager (ACM) review

 • Choose the certificate validity period (14, 30, 90, or 365 days): That’s great, but 365 days certificates are available only from DigiCert and Sectigo.

 • Remove Cloudflare branding that are normally present on Universal certificates: That only applies for “DigiCert” certificates CN: instead of appearing sni.cloudflaressl.com as the CN, it will show your FQDN.
 The intermediate certificate references to cloudflare will remain, and the Organization (O) field of the certificate will still show Cloudflare, Inc..
 If you choose to use another CA, it won’t show any Cloudflare branding.
+Update: Cloudflare does no longer include branding in their SSL certificates.

 • Select a custom trust store for origin authentication: Didn’t know what it means, but it allows you to upload a custom certificate set when you are using the Full (strict) SSL mode, so you can use a private CA or tell Cloudflare to use just a few publicly trusted CAs for securing the CF-Server part of the connection.
 Pretty cool.